 Some medical conditions are passed down from one generation to another.
+When you know what’s in your line, you can plan activities that contribute to a healthy lifestyle.
 It’s the reason why some people study genealogy to determine what kind of health problems they may encounter in the future.
 Depending on the outcome, one can plan their lifestyle for the better.
 Moreover, you can use the results to provide a detailed family history for a medical professional to ensure the best preventive measures are carried out.

 Determines If Family Stories and Claims Are True or Not